 Historically, most systems have forced the creation of a content model from the UI.
 Administrators could access an interface in the running system which allowed them to define new types and attributes.

-More recently, code-first systems have come into vogue.
+More recently, @term:"code-first” systems have come into vogue.
 In these systems, content and attribute types are defined in code, and the definitions exist in files on the file system.
 In some systems, these definitions are actual code in the native language of the CMS (a set of class definitions in C#, for example), and in other cases, the definitions are data in some structured markup language, such as XML or YAML.